Cadenza-Music-Industry-Management/MelodyStorybook/README.md

 This Storybook repository is used to support development for the 2023 NextJS redesign of [Cadenza Music Industry Management](https://cadenzamim.com) & it's design library [Melody](https://github.com/Cadenza-Music-Industry-Management/Melody).

 **Storybook Link:** https://cadenza-music-industry-management.github.io/MelodyStorybook/ [OUTDATED as of 12/15/2023]

+## License

+This project is licensed under the terms of the [MIT license](https://github.com/Cadenza-Music-Industry-Management/MelodyStorybook/blob/master/LICENSE).